 It can be tricky to discern exactly what happens each day in treatment, as the routine can vary.

 The normal first stage of treatment is detox.
 Detox could last just a few days.
-Others may take 7 days or longer.
+Sometimes it will take longer than this to get a clear head again.
 This is normal.

 KEY QUESTIONS